jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 Wondrous item, legendary

 This tube holds milky liquid with a strong alcohol smell.
 You can use an action to pour the contents of the tube onto a surface within reach.
-The liquid instantly dissolves up to 1 square foot of adhesive it touches, including [[sovereign glue]].
+The liquid instantly dissolves up to 1 square foot of adhesive it touches, including [[9.
+Misc/Import Test/Sovereign Glue]].

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#ViciousWeapon)[Vicious Weapon](https://www.dndbeyond.com/magic-items/5399-vicious-weapon)